 After nine years of conflict in Yemen, over 17 million people are struggling to access food.
 For Arwa, a 46-year-old divorced mother of four, daily life was a battle for survival.
 The economic collapse, compounded by rising food prices and a lack of job opportunities, left her unable to provide for her children.
-She often worried not only about feeding them but also about how she could afford their education and healthcare.
+She often worried not only about feeding them but also about how she could afford their education and healthcare and resourcefulness turned the small grocery into a successful source of income.